mindsdb/mindsdb/mindsdb/integrations/handlers/derby_handler/README.md

-# DB2 Handler
+# Apache Derby Handler

 This is the implementation of the Apache Derby handler for MindsDB.

-## IBM DB2
+## Apache Derby
 Apache Derby, an Apache DB subproject, is an open source relational database implemented entirely in Java and available under the Apache License, Version 2.0.

 Some key features include: